zettajs/zettajs.github.io/projects/_posts/2014-09-18-IoT-Security-System-Edison.md

 ## Create Security App File and Folder

-1. From your PC's command line, create the app file and directory.
+1. From the PC's command line, create the app file and directory.

    ```bash
    touch apps/app.js